alexhebertdevs/MapNavigator/README.md

 **Integration:** Web API

-This is a simple Web API / library project meant to intepret a collection of map instructions and simplify them to their simplest components.
+This is a basic Web API / library project meant to intepret a collection of map instructions and reduce them to their simplest components.

 The default implementation will take a collection of instructions in the following format: